minchoCoin/minchoCoin.github.io/_posts/stm32f107vc/2023-10-29-6-gpio-control-and-uart-communication-using-interrupt.md

 ---
-title: "GPIO control and UART communication using interrupt"
+title: "GPIO control and UART communication using interrupt on stm32f107vc"
 last_modified_at: 2023-10-29T00:53:12+09:00
 categories:
     - stm32f107vc